lorenzopol/OpticReader-v7.0/readme.md

 The fact that I am no longer actively working on OpticReader does not mean that it is perfect.
 Here there are some ideas I would like to implement someday:

 Room for improvement:
 - despite being quite robust the **alignment** algorithm does not catch all edge cases.
-It would be awsome to modify the current template in order to use warpAffine function on three predetermined objects (like positional marker printed on the corners);
+It would be awsome to modify the current template in order to use warpAffine function on three predetermined objects (like positional marker printed on the corners) (as of 07/04/2024 big improvments have been done on this);
 - the current three-voting **classification** system is based on a SVC, KNN and a personally developed case specific algorithm.
-It would be interesting to see if a CNN could be implemented for such task and if new non-ML based algorithm can be developed for this task;
+It would be interesting to see if a CNN could be implemented for such task and if new non-ML based algorithm can be developed for this task (as of 07/04/2024 two CNN based on LeNet and AlexNet have been developed).
 - current **GUI** is functional and user-friendly.
 Major work can be done to aesthetic and flexibility;
-- Currently, if run with default parameters, OpticReader runs with **multiprocessing**.
-Being this the latest addition and not my strongest topic, additional refinement can (and probably should) be done.

 ## Acknowledgements
 Many thanks to "Studenti e prof Uniti per" association's directors, in particular to L. Barbato and A. Marchi for letting me develop and use OpticReader at the association's simulation.

 ## Contact
 Created by [Lorenzo Paolin](https://github.com/lorenzopol).
 If you have any request, doubt, or you need to contact me, feel free to open an Issue [*here*](https://github.com/lorenzopol/OpticReader-v7.0).